untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 ## Export A Scene Into Tiles

-Use [`export-untold-tiles`](/Users/haroldserrano/Desktop/UntoldEngineStudio/UntoldEngine/scripts/export-untold-tiles) to partition a USD or USDZ scene into tile payloads and generate a manifest JSON file.
+Use `export-untold-tiles` (found in `scripts/`) to partition a USD or USDZ scene into tile payloads and generate a manifest JSON file.

 Basic usage: